hortonworks/cloudbreak/docs/aws_cb_shell.md

 ### Create or select a blueprint

-You can define Hadoop cluster blueprints with cloudbreak-shell:
+You can define Ambari blueprints with cloudbreak-shell:

 ```
-blueprint add --name myblueprint --description myblueprint-description --url <url of blueprint>
+blueprint add --name myblueprint --description myblueprint-description --file <the path of the blueprint>
 ```

 Other available options:

-- --file
+`--url` the url of the blueprint

-- --publicInAccount
+`--publicInAccount` flags if the network is public in the account

-We ship default Hadoop cluster blueprints with Cloudbreak.
+We ship default Ambari blueprints with Cloudbreak.
 You can use these blueprints or add yours.
 To see the available blueprints and use one of them please use:

 ```
 blueprint list